 Comparing Investment Options

-APY makes it easy to compare the returns on different investment options, even if they have different interest rates or compounding frequencies.
+An APY calculator makes comparing the returns on different investment options easy, even if they have different interest rates or compounding frequencies.
 For example, if you’re considering two savings accounts with different interest rates and compounding frequencies, you can use APY to determine which will give you the highest overall returns.

 Maximizing Your Returns